Katharine Woolley: Excavation at Ur

 In 1924, her work as a nurse brought her to Baghdad, where she stayed with the Director of the Iraq State Railways, Lieutenant Colonel J.R.
 Tainsch and his wife.
 Tainsch brought her to visit the dig at Ur, where the Museum of the University of Pennsylvania in partnership with the British Museum, was conducting excavations led by famed British archaeologist, Leonard Woolley.
 Katharine volunteered as an illustrator for the objects catalogue.
 The following season, in 1925, Woolley offered Katharine an official position as an illustrator for the excavation.
 She remained a volunteer until 1926, when she began receiving a salary for her work.

 She continued working there until 1934, by which time she was the primary assistant on site.
 Her drawings of the site were an important contribution and her work was featured in The Illustrated London News, a magazine which publicized important archaeological discoveries of the time.
 Her drawings were used to publicize the discoveries to donors as well as the public.
 In addition, she assisted with the reconstruction of various objects exhumed from the site.
 Most notably, she helped with the restoration of Queen Puabi's headdress.
 Queen Puabi's headdress was one of the most opulent findings at Ur and has proved crucial to understanding royal life in ancient Mesopotamia.
 It now resides in the Penn Museum.
 The famous theory put forth by Leonard Woolley that the massacred attendants at the "Royal Cemetery of Ur" committed mass suicide by poisoning is said to have been a suggestion of Katharine, though death by poisoning has been since debunked.

-Reputation Among Contemporaries
+Reputation among contemporaries

 Woolley was described as "demanding", "manipulative" and "dangerous" by those who knew her.
 Many of the workmen on Ur's excavation were supposedly terrified of her, though her obituary would claim otherwise.
 The unfavourable opinions of her were perhaps due to her role as an authoritative woman, serving as Ur's excavation leader in its final year in 1931.
-Known as a "taskmaster" by those she worked with, her drive and skills of organization made her extremely competent in a male-dominated discipline.
+She was known as a "taskmaster" by those she worked with, with her drive and skills of organization making her extremely competent in a male-dominated discipline.